nao1215/sqly/website/content/dialects.md

 [{"salary_text":"120"}]
 ```

-Every example on this page uses `AS` for that reason: an explicit name is a
+Use `AS` wherever the label matters: an explicit name is a promise the query
-promise the query makes, and it does not depend on how the expression is spelled.
+makes, and it does not depend on how the expression is spelled or on how sqly
+translates it.

 ## When to reach for something else